ticky/macos-services/Readme.md

 Inserts a UUID, generated either by `uuid` or `uuidgen` (preferring `uuid`) as text.

-### Is that URL SFW?

-Opens the isthatsfw preview of the highlighted URL.

 ### Send text to Pushover

 Pushes the selected text to Pushover.